amit010/amit010.github.io/_projects/1_project.md

     </ul>
 </ol>

-<p style="text-align:justify"><strong>Discussion & Findings:</strong> The project’s findings offer insightful contributions to the field of personalized information retrieval for LLMs:</p>
+<p style="text-align:justify"><strong>Discussion & Findings:</strong> The project's findings offer insights to the field of personalized information retrieval for LLMs:</p>
 <ol>
     <li> <p style="text-align:justify">Effectiveness of Clustering-Based Retrieval: The clustering-based retrieval method demonstrated promising results, outperforming other techniques in terms of balancing computational efficiency with accuracy and relevance.
 This suggests that such methods can be particularly useful in scenarios where resources are limited but high personalization is required.</p> </li>
     <li> <p style="text-align:justify">Advantages of Reranking Models: The reranking approach using Contriever showed that it could achieve accuracy comparable to the baseline methods while potentially offering better relevance of results due to its ability to dynamically adjust to the context of the query and user profile.</p> </li>